-If providing excellent communication isn’t always in the forefront of your mind, as a small business owner, it should be.
-Strong customer communication builds strong relationships, and that’s one key to success for every business.
+If providing excellent communication isn’t always at the forefront of your mind, as a small business owner, it should be.
+Strong customer communication builds strong relationships.
+It’s a crucial key to success for every business.

-The first step to providing high quality communication with your customers is to make it a priority and get your entire team on board.
-Customer communication happens daily at every touch point, from conversations on the phone to emails to social media.
+The first step to quickly improve communication with customers is to make it a priority and get your entire team on board.
+Customer communication happens daily at every touchpoint, from conversations on the phone to emails to social media.

 Think about making guidelines for your business to ensure your team is on the same page.
-Easy and effective guidelines to implement include returning every call and email within 24 hours and following up with customers who express interest or make a purchase to see if they have any questions or concerns.
+Easy and effective guidelines to implement include returning every call and email within 24 hours.
+Another is following up with customers who express interest or make a purchase to see if they have any questions or concerns.

 Seek involvement from your employees and let them help shape the guidelines.
 By empowering your employees, they will be more vested in helping the customers and likely go above and beyond.
-When you focus on communication, you are honing in on one of many ways to become an industry leader – and every business wants to develop that reputation.
+When you focus on communication, you are honing in on one of many ways to become an industry leader.
+Every business wants to develop that reputation.

 Your business’s website is the welcome mat to your business, acting as a public face and voice.
 It plays an integral role in the sales process as long as it engages your potential customers in the right way.

-The biggest mistake business owners make when they compose web copy is focusing on what they want to tell the customer instead of what customer needs to know and hear – that’s not the best way to use your website to grow your business.
+The biggest mistake business owners make when they compose web copy is focusing on what they want to tell the customer instead of what the customer needs to know and hear.
+That’s not the best way to use your website to grow your business.